kevinAlbs/csfle-explicit-example/README.md

 At time of writing, this requires an unreleased branch of the Go driver and an unstable release of libmongocrypt.

-First, make sure Brew had been updated & upgraded, which will bring along any required XCode updates as well
+First, make sure Brew had been updated & upgraded, which will bring along any required XCode updates as well.

 Then, clone the branch with FLE2 Range Support: